CarbonPackages/Carbon.Pipeline/Readme.md

 ## Live-Reloading

 If you want to use live reloading, you can do this with [Browsersync].
-You can choose to install it globally (recomended) or locally

-To install it globally run `yarn global add browser-sync`, to install it locally run `yarn add --dev browser-sync`.
+To install it run `pnpm add --global browser-sync`, `yarn global add browser-sync`, or `npm install -g browser-sync`.

-Then you have to create a inital config with `browser-sync init` (If you installed it locally `yarn browser-sync init`).
+Then you have to create a inital config with `browser-sync init`.
 After that, you need to adjust the created `bs-config.js` file.
 You can adjust every parameter, but the two parameter you need to set is `files` and `proxy`: